Ghoulean/BinahBot/rust/ruina_reparser/README.md

-Put BaseMod in this directory or else
+Put BaseMod in root directoy of this package (so it is on the same level as `./build` and `./.cargo`)

 There are a few differences between raw XML and the results of this serialization (that I know of/remember):
 1. Due to limitations with the XML library, a missing element cannot be differentiated with an empty element (e.g. `<Desc></Desc>`, `</Desc>`, and `(empty)` are not differentiated among each other)